rmagatti/auto-session/README.md

 ## 🔭 Session Picker

-You can use Telescope or [snacks.nvim](https://github.com/folke/snacks.nvim) to see, load, and delete your sessions.
+You can use [Telescope](https://github.com/nvim-telescope/telescope.nvim), [snacks.nvim](https://github.com/folke/snacks.nvim), [Fzf-Lua](https://github.com/ibhagwan/fzf-lua) to see, load, and delete your sessions.
 The configuration options are in the `session_lens` section:

 ```lua
 return {